 where \(\tilde{\gamma}_0=J_M\zeta_0-J_K\gamma_{-1}\), and \(\zeta_0=c_{0\uparrow}+c_{0\uparrow}^\dagger\), \(\zeta_1=i(c_{1\uparrow}-c_{1\uparrow}^\dagger)\) are Majorana operators.

-We first consider a small \(h_U L_z\) term, which commutes with the parity operator, \([P_f, L_z] = 0\).
+We first consider a small \(h L^z\) term, which commutes with the parity operator, \([P_f, L^z] = 0\).
 The first order perturbation turns out

-thus we have \(\braket{0|L_z|1} = \braket{1|L_z|0} = 0\), which means a samll Zeeman field will not affect the non-Fermi liquid SCFP at low temperatures.
-When \(h_U\) is large and cannot be handled as a perturbation, we can take the magnetic scattering terms as perturbation, since the impurity is highly polarized in this case.
+thus we have \(\braket{0|L^z|1} = \braket{1|L^z|0} = 0\), which means a small Zeeman field will not affect the non-Fermi liquid strong-coupling fixed point at low temperatures.
+When \(h\) is large and cannot be handled as a perturbation, we instead take the magnetic scattering terms as perturbations, since the impurity is highly polarized in this case.
 We start from the Hamiltonian

 whose ground states are also a parity doublet

 but not \({\rm SU}_{\bf L}(2)\) singlets any more.
 The ground state energy is \(-\frac{1}{2}(h+J_K+\sqrt{J_K^2+J_M^2})\).
 Consider the first order perturbation of \(H_{\rm mag}=\frac{1}{2}J_M i\gamma_{-1}(L_+\xi_{0-} + L_-\xi_{0+}) + \frac{1}{2}J_K(L_+ S_{0-} + L_- S_{0+})\)